Download Documentation API Reference Samples Asset Store Donate

 # If connected, this will run the say function on the other peer over the internet. rpc_peer.say(rpc_peer.get_connections()[0], "Hello, World!")

+Note that type hints are **required** for user arguments such as the message argument in the example.
 The RPC code needs the type information to serialize and deserialize the data.
 Custom user types can be added.

 Samples

 It's recommended to read the networking samples included with Ursina.
-They build on each other and club_bear.py
+They build on each other and club_bear.py is a functional realtime multiplayer game tested on a real server.
+Their order is:

 1. hello_world.py which explains how to use the more low level Peer class.